-Safeguarding biodiversity and the ecological sustainability of forests are an essential part of the fund's activities.
-To ensure ecological sustainability, the forest management activities in the forests owned by the UB Timberland Fund are planned and implemented with due regard for the natural assets of the environment.
+Preserving biodiversity is part of productive forest management ronment.
 In logging, this means that permanent retention trees and any dead or decaying trees are left in the logging site.
 In the forests owned by the fund, the aim is to leave logging residues in the forest to increase the carbon sinks and provide nutrients for new growth.
-Also prescribed burning is used in accordance with FSC certification requirements to increase biodiversity by providing habitats for organisms that thrive in burnt forests.
-Burning also increases the amount of nutrients in the forest, contributing to tree growth and carbon sequestration from the atmosphere.
+Controlled burning in accordance with FSC certification requirements also increases biodiversity by providing habitats for organisms that thrive in burnt forests.
+Controlled burning also increases the amount of nutrients in the forest, contributing to tree growth and carbon sequestration from the atmosphere.